GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/chat-client.md

 ```

 Typically, an app contains just one instance of `ChatClient`.
 However, it's possible to have multiple instances if your use
-case requires it (i.e. more than one window with different workspaces in a Slack-like app).
+case requires it (for example more than one window with different workspaces in a Slack-like app).

 ## Inheritance